First all-private astronaut team aboard space station ready to fly home

 Rounding out the Ax-1 crew were investor-philanthropist and former Israeli fighter pilot Eytan Stibbe, 64, and Canadian businessman and philanthropist Mark Pathy, 52, both serving as mission specialists.

-Launched from NASA's Kennedy Space Center on April 8, they spent two weeks aboard ISS with the seven regular, government-paid crew of the space station: three American astronauts, a German astronaut and three Russian cosmonauts.
+Launched from NASA's Kennedy Space Center on Apr 8, they spent two weeks aboard ISS with the seven regular, government-paid crew of the space station: Three American astronauts, a German astronaut and three Russian cosmonauts.

 The Axiom quartet became the first all-commercial astronaut team ever launched to the space station, bringing with them equipment for two dozen science experiments, biomedical research and technology demonstrations to conduct in orbit.